 Wave equation: Occurrence of wave equation.
 D'Alemberts solution.
 Riemann-Volterra solution of one dimensional wave equation.
 Domain of influence and domain of dependence.
 Solution by separation of variables method.
 Solution by method of integral transforms.
 Vibrating membranes.
 (8L)

 Diffusion equation: Occurrence of diffusion equation.
 Elementary solutions.
 Solution by integral transform technique.
 Separation of variables for rectangular and circular plate problems.
-Green's function.
-Bilinear expansion for Green's function.
 Finding the elementary solution of diffusion equation.
 (8L)